sudo-Tiz/Tsumiki/README.md

 Use a similar configuration for your respective window manager's autostart setup.

+## Updating

+Updating to latest commit is fairly simple, just git pull the latest changes.

+> **Note**: make sure to keep the config safe just in case

 ## Check wiki for configuring individual widgets

 ## **Available Modules**